neda-ale/Coursera_Capstone/README.md

 **Figure 4:** list of top 10 venue category for each region in Canberra.

 The extracted venue categories were encoded using one-hot encoding and the total restaurants in each region were calculated (Figure 5).
+We can use later this table to figure out what theme or budget restaurant is appropriate for our business.

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figure4.png "Figure 5: Result of calculating the number of restaurants in every suburb.")

 **Figure 5:** Result of calculating the number of restaurants in every suburb.

 With the resulting data of the number of the restaurants in each suburbs and the Median weekly personal income(A$) and Percentage of the ACT population we train a k-Means clustering algorithm with 5 clusters (Figure 6).